-If you're in the market for a smartphone this year, the time is right to start looking at a 5G phone, especially as lower-cost 5G phones are starting to appear and flagship phones like Apple's iPhone look to add 5G connectivity.
-Until those devices arrive, though, here are the best 5G phones we've tested so far.
+If you're in the market for a smartphone this year, the time is right to start looking at a 5G phone, especially with four 5G-ready iPhone 12 models now available.
+Here are the best 5G phones we've tested so far.

 What are the best 5G phones?

-Based on our testing, the Galaxy S20 Plus is the 5G phone to get if you want a handset that works with every kind of 5G network.
-In addition to its 5G connectivity, Samsung's plus-sized flagship phone also sports a big OLED panel, vastly improved cameras and above-average battery life.
+If you prefer Android to IOS devices, we like the Galaxy S20 Plus.
+It works with every kind of 5G network, while sporting a big OLED panel, vastly improved cameras and above-average battery life.
 It just edges the more expensive Galaxy Note 20 Ultra, though gamers should consider that phablet for its compatibility with Microsoft's streaming game service.
-The standard Galaxy Note 20 offers a lot of the same features, only without the hefty price.

-While Samsung and OnePlus are dominating the selection of 5G phones thus far, don't overlook LG, which offers two models — the LG V60 ThinQ and LG Velvet.
-Both phones work with a second-screen accessory, and the Velvet is particularly appealing for its $599 price tag.
-Along with the Galaxy A71 5G, it's one of the cheapest 5G phones we've tested.
+While Samsung and OnePlus are dominating the selection of 5G phones thus far, don't overlook LG, which offers a pair of 5G phones, and the LG Velvet is the best of the bunch, largely because of its $599 price tag.
+If you want one of the best performing cameras on a 5G phone, consider the Google Pixel 4a 5G.

 The best 5G phones you can buy right now

-Samsung's Galaxy S20 Plus is the best 5G phone you can buy right now because it works on every type of 5G network.
+Samsung's Galaxy S20 Plus is the best 5G phone Android users can buy because it works on every type of 5G network.
 The Snapdragon 865 processor that makes 5G connectivity possible also delivers performance that can match any Android phone.

 The biggest knock on the Galaxy S20 Plus is its price.
 At $1,199, this is not a device for those on a budget.
 But you get a lot of phone for that hefty price.
 The QHD AMOLED screen lets you opt for a 120Hz refresh rate for smoother scrolling and more immersive gaming.
 (Just be aware that the faster refresh rate can drain the phone's battery at a faster clip.)
 Samsung has also made significant improvements to the four rear cameras, with the 64MP megapixel telephoto lens standing out in particular for its super-crisp zoom shots.

-You'll be able to find cheaper 5G phones, especially later this year, but only the Galaxy S20 Plus offers a great balance between features and price.
+Cheaper 5G phones are now widely available, but only the Galaxy S20 Plus offers a great balance between features and price.